xlr8mike/RingCentral-OTP-SMS-App/README.md

 ### Running the Application
 1. Double-click `OTP Texting App.exe` to launch the app.
 2. Follow the on-screen prompts to configure and send OTPs.
+   *Files are created in your %temp% directory, as well as the log.*

 ### Publishing the Application
 For creating a new build: